Logm12/Final-Dataware/README.md

 * **Apache Airflow** ✈️: Orchestrates the ELT pipeline, manages task dependencies, and schedules runs.
 * **SQL** ✍️: The core logic for all Transform operations (from staging to dim/fact tables).
 * **Python (Pandas)** 🐍: Used in Airflow for Extract & Load (ingestion) scripts.
-* **Metabase** 📊: The BI tool used to connect to the DWH and build interactive dashboards.
+* **Tableau** 📊: The BI tool used to connect to the DWH and build interactive dashboards.

 ## 🏗️ System Architecture